slange-dev/slange-dev/README.md

 <details>
   <summary><b> :mag: About me </b></summary>
 I work as a Windows and Linux administrator.  </br>
-I worked as a Teamleader and Output manager in the section "Mainframe & Output management" for a big insurance company. </br>
+I worked as a Teamleader and Output manager in the section "Mainframe & Output management" for a big insurance company in germany. </br>
 I like z/OS Mainframes and old Mainframe systems. </br>
 I like to write code in different languages. </br>
 </br>